bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-22-newsletter.md

-  within factories to be [announced][topic channel announcements] but ZmnSCPxj [said][zmnscpxj plug2] he deliberately didn't consider those in his design in order to allow the specification change to be adopted as fast as possible.
+  within factories to be [announced][topic channel announcements] but ZmnSCPxj [said][zmnscpxj plug2] he deliberately didn't consider those in his design in order to allow the specification change to be adopted as fast as possible. {% assign timestamp="1:53" %}

 - **Signet activity report:** Anthony Towns [posted][towns signet] to Delving Bitcoin a summary of activity on the default [signet][topic